mnlipp/kubernetes-experience/020_prometheus/README.md

 [http://localhost:8001/api/v1/namespaces/monitoring/services/http:prometheus:web/proxy/](http://localhost:8001/api/v1/namespaces/monitoring/services/http:prometheus:web/proxy/).

 Finally, we add scraping the node exporters with a pod monitor and scraping the rook-ceph-mgr with a service manager.
+When scraping from the node exporters, the value of `__meta_kubernetes_pod_node_name` must be [used as instance label](https://github.com/prometheus-operator/prometheus-operator/issues/135) else metrics will be recorded by the cluster IP address
+(which usually changes after each boot).